l4nos/laravel-cashier-stripe-connect/README.md

 ## License

-Please refer to [LICENSE.md](https://github.com/ExpDev07/laravel-cashier-stripe-connect/blob/main/LICENSE) for this project's license.
+Please refer to [LICENSE.md](https://github.com/Lanos/laravel-cashier-stripe-connect/blob/main/LICENSE) for this project's license.

 ## Contributors

 This list only contains some of the most notable contributors.
-For the full list, refer to [GitHub's contributors graph](https://github.com/ExpDev07/laravel-cashier-stripe-connect/graphs/contributors).
+For the full list, refer to [GitHub's contributors graph](https://github.com/Lanos/laravel-cashier-stripe-connect/graphs/contributors).
-* ExpDev07 (Marius) - creator and maintainer.
+* Lanos (Marius) - creator and maintainer.
 * Haytam Bakouane [(hbakouane)](https://github.com/hbakouane) - contributor.
 * Robert Lane